AndresRodz/WAD-Lab1-MyResume/README.md

 </h1>

 <p>
-    This was done as part of the first lab session for the Web Applications Development class
+    This was done as part of the first and second lab sessions for the Web Applications Development class
 </p>